-Best lenses for the Sony A7R III and A7R IV in 2022
+Best lenses for the Sony A7R III and A7R IV

 A 35mm f/1.4 lens is nothing new, but the Sony FE 35mm F1.4 G Master is something quite special, if only for how good its results are at that maximum aperture.
 After all, more than a few lens have come with this aperture rating, while delivering wide-open results so soft that you might as well not bother.
 Not so with this G Master prime, as we discovered when we reviewed the lens – provided you nail the focusing, the wide-open image quality is astonishingly good.
 It really expands the utility of the lens.